Yurishizu9/hangman/README.md

 I have tried digging on the internet, but I can't seem to find anyone talking about this specific scenario of child classes bypassing that raised error in the parent class.
 I hope to bring it up to one of my mentors.

 There were some critical instruction.
 That were missed in the tasks.
-Which led to the bugs in milestone 5.
+Which led to the bugs in [Milestone 5](#milestone-5).
 I took the initiative to fix those bugs and will be letting one of the mentors know about it, so the newer students don't get completely lost.